Chair: Dr Hiberet Belay Vice-Chair: Professor John Sheehan

 - The SIG will have a Chair and Vice Chair.

-- The SIG will will aim to raise awareness of Global Mental Health and to explore the clinical, educational and research applications in this field.
+- This SIG will aim to raise awareness of Global Mental Health and to explore the clinical, educational and research applications in this field.
 The SIG will aim to submit contributions for the CPsychI Spring and Winter meetings every year, and other relevant specific meetings in Ireland and worldwide.

 - Global opportunities for service development, exploration of different models of care; and collaborative opportunities will be explored on the principles of mutual partnership and benefit and due respect to the autonomy and context of Global partners.